Delhi Gate (film): Production

 Originally, the cast consisted of Saud, Rashid Mehmood and Umer Cheema, but some of the cast members were later replaced.
-The film was made in the city of Lahore, the first in a long time as most filmmaking had moved from Karachi to Lahore.
+The film was made in the city of Lahore, the first in a long time as most filmmaking had moved to Karachi from Lahore.

 Release

 The film's release was announced for 2020, but because of the COVID-19 pandemic it was delayed.
 In 2022, Shamoon Abbasi revealed that the film will be released in mid-2022.
-In 2024, the producers advertised a 2025 release.
+The film is scheduled for a nationwide theatrical release across Pakistan on Eid ul Fitr 2026, Delhi Gate Film Distributed Nationwide by Empire Productions.
+The film was released in Pakistani cinemas during Eid al-Fitr 2026, alongside other local releases including Aag Lagay Basti Mein and Bullah.